JohnnyBlocks/SteamDeck/README.md

 # SteamDeck

-Collection of Resources and How To Do's for the Steam Deck
+My Steam Deck Blog and Collection of Resources and How To's

 View at <https://johnnyblocks.github.io/SteamDeck/>